The Observatory Complex

 The observatory is built at one of the highest points on the Claytor Nature Study Center property (approximately 960 feet above sea level) and benefits from a virtually unobstructed view of the entire night sky along the full horizon.

 The facility is comprised of a single-story, five-room, approximately 700-square-foot structure with an insulated control room, a storage room, two restrooms, and a small kitchenette.
 In addition to this, the facility includes a 384-square-foot observation deck equipped with twelve piers for mounting smaller telescopes and a 177-square-foot dome observatory housing the primary telescope.

 The Margaret G. L. Gilbert Telescope

 The primary instrument for the University of Lynchburg Observatory is an RC Optical Systems 20-inch (.51-meter) Truss Ritchey-Chrétien telescope, a powerful research-quality scope whose particular optical design is the same one used on every major telescope in use today (including the Hubble Space Telescope).
 More information on this specific design can be found on the RC Optical Systems website.

 The Gilbert Telescope is equipped with a charge-coupled device (CCD) camera, allowing for exceptional astrophotography that can be used for research and teaching purposes.

 The telescope is connected to the College campus via Internet, allowing College faculty to conduct astronomical research in conjunction with other regional colleges and universities.

-This installation of this instrument provides Lynchburg College with one of the best-equipped observatories in the state.
+This installation of this instrument provides University of Lynchburg with one of the best-equipped observatories in the state.